Lauren245/Employee-Tracker-CMS/README.md

 - **View All Employees**: Select this option to view a list of all employees, including their roles, departments, salaries, and managers.

-- **View Employees by Department**: Select this option, and a department name, to view a list of all the employees within the specified department.
+- **View Employees by Department**: Select this option, and a department name, to view a list of all the employees within the specified department, including their ids, names, and job titles.

 3. **Add Data**:
 - **Add a Department**: Select this option to add a new department.
 You will be prompted to enter the name of the department.